 Feeling nostalgic about the 1980s/1990s?
 Jack-of-all-trades artist and designer Chris McVeigh has taken his love of retro technology to the next level by creating awesome minimalist LEGO models of our most beloved outmoded technology: LEGO Atari and Nintendo Game Systems, analog phones and retro cameras, bulky Macintosh computers, and tube televisions are given new life with McVeigh’s adorably nostalgic LEGO sculptures.

 The LEGO master has used the retro bricks to pay tribute to some of our favorite technology from the not so distant past.
 The minimalist designs are clad in the signature tans, browns, and yellow hues that were favored in the 1980s, making each model look as authentic as the real thing.
 Video game consoles we begged our parents for in our childhoods have been retooled in nearly identical-looking LEGOs.

-A rotary phone, which seems a far cry from today’s smart phones, was made from shinny black bricks (available in red too) complete with clear plastic dialer and nubby phone cord.
-Bulky Macintosh computers in their familiar beige join equally massive television models that predate flat screen TVs.
+A rotary phone, which seems a far cry from today’s smartphones, was made from shiny black bricks (available in red too) complete with a clear plastic dialer and nubby phone cord.
+Bulky Macintosh computers in their familiar beige join equally massive television models that predate flat-screen TVs.